-Sample Plugin Description simple-plugin Very basic demo of using StructureManager. scheduled-sync A plugin that allows to schedule periodical synchronization Resync - uses StructureManager, StructureSyncManager and StructureJobManager.
+Sample Plugin Description simple-plugin Very basic demo of using StructureManager. scheduled-sync A plugin that allows to schedule periodical synchronization Resync (see page 76) - uses StructureManager, StructureSyncManager and StructureJobManager.

-Extending Structure Functionality
+4.3 Extending Structure Functionality

 You can add functionality to the Structure Plugin itself by creating a plugin that uses one of the available Structure extension points.